If you are thinking of homeschooling or just making the jump, I want you to know that you can do it, but be willing to give it a little bit of time.

 Yes, give it a few months even.
 Know that you will need to learn the curriculum and how to navigate through the programs and so will your children.

-2. Flexible schedule.
+2. Have a flexible schedule.

 Be ok with the new schedule.
 You may find that some days homeschooling will happen best when done in the afternoon, sometimes even in the evening perhaps.